tewinget/loki-network/docs/install.md

     $ sudo curl -so /etc/apt/trusted.gpg.d/oxen.gpg https://deb.oxen.io/pub.gpg
     $ echo "deb https://deb.oxen.io $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/oxen.list

-This apt repo is also available via lokinet at `http://deb.loki`
+This apt repo is also available via Session Router at `http://deb.loki`

-Once added you can install lokinet with:
+Once added you can install Session Router with:

     $ sudo apt update
-    $ sudo apt install lokinet
+    $ sudo apt install session-router

 When running from debian package the following steps are not needed as it is already running and ready to use.
-You can stop/start/restart it using `systemctl start lokinet`, `systemctl stop lokinet`, etc.
+You can stop/start/restart it using `systemctl start session-router`, `systemctl stop session-router`, etc.

 #### RPM <span id="rpm-install" />

-We also provide an RPM repo, see `rpm.oxen.io`, also available on lokinet at `rpm.loki`
+We also provide an RPM repo, see `rpm.oxen.io`, also available on Session Router at `rpm.loki`

 ## Bleeding Edge dev builds <span id="ci-builds" />

-automated builds from dev branches for the brave or impatient can be found from our CI pipeline [here](https://oxen.rocks/oxen-io/lokinet/). (warning: these nightly builds may or may not consume your first born child.)
+automated builds from dev branches for the brave or impatient can be found from our CI pipeline [here](https://oxen.rocks/session-foundation/session-router/). (warning: these nightly builds may or may not consume your first born child.)

 ## Building